-First of all, they just do.
+First of all, I just like writing for them.
 I found our long ago that, contrary to what movies/telly would have us believe, not every person worth watching and reading about is twenty-five years old.
 In fact it was downright depressing that all the cool things in the world happened to beautiful people just out of college or highschool.
 Even the adults who are past the "ripe old age" of 28 still LOOK like they're 28 (Brad Pitt anyone?)

 Old Guys as Mentors: "Hey Monica, if you like old guys so much, why do you stick 'em with a bunch of kids?"

 Good question.
-You ever hear of "Sam the Explainer?" he's your exposition guy.
+You ever hear of "Sam the Explainer?"
+It's an archetype that's used a lot in books and movies.
+He's your exposition guy.
 There were like six of them in Jurassic Park.
-Their job is to tell you every scrap of information about everything that could ever be important to Joe Reader/Viewer who doesn't know jack about dinosaurs/ Middle Earth/ and the Pirate Code.
+Their job is to tell you every scrap of information about everything that could ever be important to Joe Reader/Viewer who doesn't know jack about dinosaurs, Middle Earth, or the Pirate Code.
 That's one reason to stick an "old guy" into just about EVERYTHING.
 They come in very handy to your eager 20-somethings who just want to run in and break stuff.

-MY favorite way to get exposition out of the way is something I have called "Stan the Explained To."
-With "Sam" you usually have an expert, usually a scientist or a wizard pontificate on a subject.
+MY favorite way to get exposition out of the way is something I have called "Stan the Explained-To."
+With "Sam the Explainer" you have an expert, usually a scientist or a wizard pontificate on a subject.
 I hate that.
 As much as I love history and science, who wants sit through a symposium on the history of a planet we've never heard of or the properties of some amazing element?

 With "Stan" you have a person, usually a kid or a young adult, who is so gormless that he forgets/ doesn't know the most basic of information.
 The Mentor (read: old guy) can then explain the exposition while berating "Stan" on his idiocy.
 You get some really fun dialogue in those.

 The other function of the Mentor, is to bring a little balance to the character groups.
 Your head-strong twenty-something is always wide-eyed, always fascinated by everything, always willing to go through the greatest obstacle the hard way.
 Your Mentor tethers him a bit.
 The Mentor has seen it all, done it all, and in some cases, lived to regret it all.
-He keeps the young fire from burning out of control, and at the same time gets dragged into situations he might have avoided if left on his own-read: conflict=good.
-As much as I love my rusty veterans, I have to say that all the fun is sucked away unless they have young people around them.
+He keeps the young guy's fire from burning out of control, and at the same time gets dragged into situations he might have avoided if left on his own-read: conflict=good.
+As much as I love my rusty veterans, I have to say that all the fun is sucked away unless they have young people around, irritating them.
 I don't hate young characters.
 I need them to make any story work.
 Just don't expect a set age range.
-In Skeleton Crew they range from like 26-to-45.
+In Skeleton Crew, the younger guys Dunstan interacts with range from 26-to-45.